-Item-Flagging Criteria Concern If IRT a-parameter < 0.30 Poorly discriminating If IRT b -parameter < -3.00 Easy item If IRT b -parameter > 3.00 Hard item If IRT c -parameter > 0.35 Low ability students answer correctly (i.e., guessing) If IRT b -parameter standard error of estimation > 0.3 Uncertainty around the item difficulty
+Item-Flagging Criteria Concern If IRT a-parameter < 0.30 Poorly discriminating If IRT b-parameter < -3.00 Easy item If IRT b-parameter > 3.00 Hard item If IRT c-parameter > 0.35 Low ability students answer correctly (i.e., guessing) If IRT b-parameter standard error of estimation > 0.3 Uncertainty around the item difficulty

-The item content of each flagged item is reviewed and discussed by Cognia content specialists, with additional feedback from a group of educators, to make a decision regarding acceptability of the item.
+The item content of each flagged item is reviewed and discussed by Cognia content specialists to make a decision regarding acceptability of the item.
 At the end of the process, all field-tested items are designated with a status of "Accept," "Rework," or "Reject."
 Accepted items become eligible for operational testing.
-Rework items are eligible to be edited and field-tested again so new item data can be generated.
+Rework items are eligible to be edited and field tested again so new item data can be generated.
 Rejected items are removed from the pool of items eligible for operational testing.